Facilities and Event Management

 In the event that officials are required for scrimmages, contests, or exhibition competitions, the head coach is responsible for securing these individuals (unless assigned by the conference).
-The source of funding for such will be predetermined and approved in advance by the Assistant Director of Athletics for Internal Affairs.
+The source of funding for such will be predetermined and approved in advance by the Associate Director of Athletics for Internal Affairs.

 Any set-up requests must be made through the Facilities & Event Management Office first; who will in turn communicate set-up needs to the appropriate personnel.
 Hence, coaches should not make unilateral decisions that are major adjustments in set-up without contacting the Supervisor of Facilities & Operations.

 Due to time and personnel limitations, if minor set-up requests are not communicated 48-hours in advance, there is a possibility that they will not be honored or considered practical given the circumstances.

 The Athletic Media Relations Office will be responsible for identifying individuals who are willing to work as table crew for home contests.
 This Office will also coordinate payment through the Athletics Business Manager in accordance with University Business Policies and Procedures.

 The public address announcer selection shall be coordinated by the Marketing & Promotions Office (in conjunction with Facilities & Event Management).
 The Marketing & Promotions Office shall process compensation for these individuals if necessary.

 Individuals who have not completed the necessary processing forms prior to the first competition will not be paid for their services.
 However, they may still work at the event in a volunteer capacity.